znarf/resume/README.md

  * <span class="tldr">Responsible for API and developer platform</span>

 **Story**:
-I met Tariq Krim, Founder of Netvibes, at a conference in Paris a few months after he launched the product.
+I met Tariq Krim, Founder of Netvibes, at a conference in Paris a few months after he launched.
 We chatted about the API strategy and figured I could help.
-I started as a contractor, became more and more involved and finally joined full time.
+I started as a consultant, became more and more involved and finally joined full time.
 There I launched a successful developer platform and ended as Chief Architect, responsible for the platform vision and technical strategy.

 **Achievement**:
-helped scale the company to 40 people, 10M+ users and 15M$+ in funding.
+helped scale the company to 40 people, 10M+ users and $15M+ in funding.
 The UWA platform was a key asset when selling Netvibes to Dassault Systèmes.

 **Sample Projects**: